UnhookedMonk/Azubi-Africa-Trainee-Story/README.md

 `Please add text here...`

 ## What enticed me to join the Data Analytics Program?
-`Please add text here...`
+`I was looking for a Data Analytics program with a more hands-on approach  to learning, instructors to guide the learning process and ultimately, a program that is committed to getting me my dream role in tech.`

 ## What would I say my progress in tech has been since joining the program ?
-`Please add text here...`
+`Not only have I gained valuable job-ready skills, I have also built confidence in myself as a data scientist.
+I have also been better equipped to handle job interviews.
+All in all, I am in a better position to meet the needs of the job market.`

 ## What are my plans for the future ?
-`Please add text here...`
+`Continue upskilling, improve myself and just build, build, build.
+I want to be a well-sought after data scientist makaing strides in the industry`

 ## What is my dream company or role ?
-Dream Role: That'll have to be a Data Scientist at Spotify.
-I would very much love to see their selection and classification algos at work.
+`Dream Role: That'll have to be a Data Scientist at Spotify.
+I would very much love to see their selection and classification algos at work.`

 ## 1st Phase Projects' Summary Table
 `Please add text here...`